artmetla/DejaView/docs/quickstart/trace-analysis.md

 ## Next steps

-There are several options for exploring more of the trace analysis features Perfetto provides:
+There are several options for exploring more of the trace analysis features DejaView provides:

-* The [trace conversion quickstart](/docs/quickstart/traceconv.md) gives an overview on how to convert Perfetto traces to legacy formats to integrate with existing tooling.
+* The [trace conversion quickstart](/docs/quickstart/traceconv.md) gives an overview on how to convert DejaView traces to legacy formats to integrate with existing tooling.
 * The [Trace Processor documentation](/docs/analysis/trace-processor.md) gives
   more information about how to work with trace processor including details on